ciurca/100-days-of-code/r1-log.md

 Made a website that has all the workouts/exercises from [@mattdavella](@witter.com/mattdavella)'s workout video.
 Check it out [here](http://ciurca.github.io).
 (not: the site is pretty buggy on computers, but it works well on mobile)

+### R1D5

+Made a Python Script that sends whatsapp messages when a certain user types a message into a group.
+I got it after [this](https://www.geeksforgeeks.org/whatsapp-using-python/) tutorial, and edited it a bit.
+It was fun.